 The Constitution making process is ongoing, and there are serious doubts if a new constitution will be delivered according to earlier agreed time.

-Increase demand and realization of human rights by rural rights holders
+- Increased demand for and realisation of human rights by rural rights holders.

 - Strengthened civil society organizations with enhanced capacity to deliver their organizational objectives.